Functional Neurology

 CONDITIONS WE SEE

-Postural orthostatic tachycardia syndrome (POTS) is a condition that affects circulation and is a form of orthostatic intolerance whose symptoms manifest when an individual stands up from a reclining position.
-While the cause of POTS is poorly understood, individuals typically begin to experience episodes after pregnancy, brain trauma, major surgery, or a viral illness.
+Although the precise cause of POTS is unknown, individuals typically begin to experience episodes after pregnancy, brain trauma, major surgery, or a viral illness.

 Individuals who suffer from chronic migraines often suffer from Dysautonomia.
 A migraine headache typically recurs in an individual and causes moderate to severe pain.
-Usually beginning on one side of the head, the pain is often described as throbbing or pulsing.
+Usually migraines begin on one side of the head, in which the pain is often described as throbbing or pulsing.
 This pain typically lasts for several hours up to several days, and can be worsened by physical activity, light or sound.

 The vestibular system includes the parts of the inner ear and brain that process the sensory information involved with controlling eye movement and balance.
 These types of disorders are the result of disease or injuries which have damaged these processing areas and can be worsened by environmental or genetic conditions.
 However, they can occur for unknown reasons.